RasaHQ/rasa/docs/api/training-data-importers.rst

             │   └── stories.md
             └── domain.yml

-In this example the contextual AI assistant imports the ``ChitchatBot`` skill which in turn imports the ``GreetBot`` skill.
-Skill imports are defined in the configuration files of each project.
+In this example the contextual AI assistant imports the ``ChitchatBot`` project which in turn imports the ``GreetBot`` project.
+Project imports are defined in the configuration files of each project.
 To instruct Rasa to use the ``SkillSelector`` module, put this section in the config file of your root project: